 30 years ago I became a professional historian while serving with the US Naval Historical Center in Washington, DC.
 A retired Commander in the US Naval Reserve, I received two Navy and Marine Corps Achievement Medals for historical writing and research.

 I received an AB degree in English literature and philosophy from Princeton University and an MA degree from the University of Chicago, where for three years I studied the history of ideas and edited News & Notes, the newsletter of the Oriental Institute, a major research center.
+I was certified as a financial planner (CFP) in 1994.

 I served as president of the Gift Planning Council of New Jersey and was founding chair of Leave a Legacy New Jersey.
 I am now a member of Princeton University’s Planned Giving Advisory Committee, Treasurer of the Friends of the Princeton University Library, and an active member of the executive committee for the Princeton Class of 1972.
 I was a member of the CANARAS planned giving council for 16 years.